 Regardless of whether we qualify for exemption under Section 883 of the Code, we will not be subject to U.S. federal income taxation with respect to gain realized on a sale of a vessel, provided the sale is considered to occur outside of the United States under U.S. federal income tax principles.
-In general, a sale of a vessel will be considered to occur outside of the United States of the vessel, pass to the buyer outside of the United States.
-It is expected that any sale of a vessel by us will be considered to occur outside or the vessel or buyer outside of the United States or will otherwise not be subject to U.S. federal income taxation.
+In general, a sale of a vessel will be considered to occur outside of the United States for this purpose if title to the vessel, and risk of loss with respect to the vessel, pass to the buyer outside of the United States.
+It is expected that any sale of a vessel by us will be considered to occur outside of the United States or will otherwise not be subject to U.S. federal income taxation.